 As discussed in Section 6, 14 evaluation/prioritization criteria are used to complete the prioritization of mitigation initiatives.
 For each new mitigation action, a numeric rank is assigned (-1, 0, or 1) for each of the 14 evaluation criteria to assist with prioritizing your actions as 'High,' 'Medium,' or 'Low.'
-The table below summarizes the evaluation of each mitigation initiative, listed by Action Number.

-Table 9.23-13 provides a summary of the prioritization of all proposed mitigation initiatives for the Plan update.
+Table 9.23-13 provides a summary of the prioritization of all proposed mitigation initiatives for the HMP update.